In News

 Who Brought Light Into Our Lives

-The Libenu community mourns the passing of our beloved client Michoel Shalom Chaim Grinblatt, z”l.
+The Libenu community mourns the passing of our beloved resident Michoel Shalom Chaim Grinblatt, z”l.
 Michoeli was a precious gift to all of us, and it was our great privilege to care for him for almost ten years.

 Michoeli came to Libenu from the home of his wonderful family, who modeled the type of love, respect, and belonging we wish for all people.
 He was embraced and fully included by his entire family – his parents, Bryna and David Grinblatt; his brothers and sisters and their spouses, Dovi and Adina Grinblatt, Sorala and Eitan Zeffren, Elie and Hadassah Grinblatt, Estee and Eliezer Dusowitz, Yitzi Grinblatt, and Taiby Grinblatt; grandparents Ronald, z”l, and Lillian (ad meah v’esrim) Jacoby; Ben Grinblatt, z”l; Rabbi Moshe Noble, z”l, and Fay (Grinblatt) Noble, z”l; and many nieces and nephews.
 The family’s acceptance and loving treatment of Michoeli throughout his life gave strength and encouragement to other families who had children with special needs.